Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 I was just hoping for another's opinion on the issue or to know if I'm just being overprotective about it.

 I remember using a computer from a very early age (my Dad was a computer geek way back before most people had a PC!), although internet access was very different then.
 What I do remember him teaching me were basic computing skills, which in today's world would probably be using a mouse and things like that.
 At that young age I think seperating "computer" and "internet" would be appropriate.
-You wouldn't want to turn them loose on it, if nothing else for the damage they might do to the machine!

 But basic educational software and games could help a young child become familiar with the mechanics of using a computer.
 As they get older lessons in internet safety can come into play.
 Our daughter hasn't reached that age yet but I think that's how we'll go about it.
 She sees mummy and daddy using the computer and is curious about it already!